plone/documentation/theming/diazo/index.md

-# Plone Classic UI Theming from scratch
+# Plone Classic UI Theming with Diazo

 Theming based on Diazo.